 It’s not a joke, or a light exercise.
 It is actually very useful.

 Over the years, I have used this technique to keep leadership teams thinking.
 Divided the team into two groups, one is tasked with creating a (high level) plan to succeed.
 The other is tasked with the opposite, an incredibly good plan to fail.

 - The scenarios ‘success’ and ‘failure’ are almost never a mirror of each other (as one may have expected).
-There is of course an overlap but there is a lot more of new angles in each of them, than simply the inverse of each other.
-It seems that in people’s mind, failing is not exactly the opposite of succeeding.
+There is of course an overlap but there are a lot more new angles in each of them, than simply the inverse of each other.
+It seems that in people’s minds, failing is not exactly the opposite of succeeding.
 And vice versa

 - Invariably, the ‘failure scenario plan team’ is by far much faster than the other in coming up with a plan.
 It seems that we know more about how to screw up than achieving positively.